Over a Decade of Social Opinion Mining: A Systematic Review: Dimensions of Social Opinion Mining

 \subsubsection{Challenges}

 The majority of the reviewed proposed approaches are not equipped to cater for traditional limitations, such as negation effects or ironic phenomena in text \cite{Castellucci2015a}.
 Such opinion mining tasks face several challenges, with the main ones being: \begin{itemize} \item Different languages and cultures result in various ways of how an opinion is expressed on certain social media platforms.
 For example, Sina Weibo users prefer to use irony when expressing negative polarity \cite{WangZhitao2014}.
 Future research is required for the development of cross-lingual/multilingual NLP tools that are able to identify irony and sarcasm \cite{YanG2014}. \item Presence of sarcasm and irony in social data, such as tweets, may affect the feature values of certain machine learning algorithms.
-Therefore, further advancement is required in the techniques used for handling sarcastic and ironic tweets \cite{Pandey2017}. \item Classifying/rating a given sentence's sentiment is very difficult and ambiguous, since people often use negative words to be humorous or sarcastic. \item Sarcasm and/or irony annotation is very hard for humans and thus it should be presented to multiple persons for accuracy purposes.
-This makes it very challenging to collect large datasets that can be used for supervised learning, with the only possible way being to hire people to carry out such annotations \cite{DAsaro2017}. \end{itemize}
+Therefore, further advancement is required in the techniques used for handling sarcastic and ironic tweets \cite{Pandey2017}.
+The work in \cite{Sarsam2020} addresses the main challenges faced for sarcasm detection in Twitter and the machine learning algorithms that can be used in this regard. \item Classifying/rating a given sentence's sentiment is very difficult and ambiguous, since people often use negative words to be humorous or sarcastic. \item Sarcasm and/or irony annotation is very hard for humans and thus it should be presented to multiple persons for accuracy purposes.
+This makes it very challenging to collect large datasets that can be used for supervised learning, with the only possible way being to hire people to carry out such annotations \cite{DAsaro2017}.
+Moreover, the differentiation between sarcasm and irony by human annotators result in a lack of available datasets and datasets with enough examples of ironic and/or sarcastic annotations.
+Such datasets are usually needed for ``data hungry" computational learning methods \cite{Sykora2020}. \end{itemize}